 5. Set Academic Goals

 Setting goals is one of the keys to succeeding in school.
-It involves careful planning and consideration.
-These objectives will determine how much time you will allot to a specific task or hobby.
-Writing your goals down on paper helps to define your thoughts, making you focus on the task at hand.
-Be sure that your goals are realistic and attainable.
-Keep track of your progress by checking your list of goals from time to time.
+It takes time, yes, but planning ahead and considering ahead of time what you want to achieve is worth it.
+Writing your goals down on paper will help you define your thoughts and keep you focused.
+Be sure that your goals are realistic and attainable, keep track of your progress, and don’t be afraid to revisit and refine your goals as you move through the year.

 6. Advocate for Yourself

 Up until now, your parents or guardian may have been the person who advocated for you to your teachers.
-Now that you’re in high school, you need the skills to advocate for yourself.
+Now that you’re in high school, it’s time to develop the important skill of self-advocacy.

-If you find yourself struggling with a new concept taught in your class, or maybe you need more clarification about an assignment, don’t hesitate to ask for help.
-You can attend the teacher’s office hours, arrive early to class to see if the teacher can help you then, or email the teacher your question.
+If you find yourself struggling with a new concept taught in your class or need more clarification about an assignment, don’t hesitate to ask for help.
+You can attend the teacher’s office hours, arrive early to class to see if the teacher can help you then, or even email the teacher your question.

-If you can’t resolve an issue with the teacher, work with your parents as “behind the scene” coaches to set a plan that may include meeting with your school counselor or advisor.
-Always remember to speak respectfully and give them ample time to respond to your concerns.
+If you can’t resolve an issue with the teacher on your own, it’s ok to get your parents involved, but start with them as “behind the scene” coaches.
+Talk through what’s happening with them, and work together to set a plan.
+You may want/need to also have a meeting with your school counselor or advisor as well.
+Always remember to speak respectfully and to give the teacher ample time to respond to your concerns.